TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 5/Song of Solomon 5.8.md

 ---

-I adjure you, O daughters of Jerusalem, If ye find my beloved, That ye tell him, that I am sick from love.
+I adjure you, daughters of Jerusalem, If you find my beloved, that you tell him that I am faint with love.
+Friends